-Sander Timmer is a Data Scientist Architect in the global Data Insights Center of Excellence at Microsoft.
-In this role, I focus on delivering end-to-end advanced analytic solutions, often using Machine Learning techniques and Big Data tools.
+Sander Timmer is a Lead Data Scientist Architect in the global Word-Wide Data Insights CTO office at Microsoft.
+In this role, I focus on delivering end-to-end advanced analytic solutions, often using Machine Learning or Deep Learning techniques on top of our Big Data cloud platform.
 I obtained my PhD from the University of Cambridge and EMBL – European Bioinformatics Institute specialising in Big Data Biology.